Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Preliminaries

-DP provides a mathematically rigorous framework for protecting individual privacy when releasing and sharing information.
-There exist many randomization mechanisms to achieve DP, such as the Laplace mechanism \citep{dwork2006calibrating}, the Exponential mechanism \citep{mcsherry2007mechanism}, and the Gaussian mechanism \citep{dwork2014algorithmic, liu2018generalized}.
-Sec \ref{sec:method} uses the Laplace mechanism to illustrate the methods and applications, so we provide its definition below. \begin{defn}[\textbf{Laplace mechanism}] Let $\mathbf{s}\!=\!(s_1,\ldots,s_r)$ be a $r$-dimensional statistic, $\Delta_1\!=\mbox{max}_{\scriptstyle{x,x', d(X,X')=1}} \|\mathbf{s}(X)-\mathbf{s}(X')\|_1$ be the \textit{global sensitivity} of $\mathbf{s}$, and $\mathbf{e}$ comprise $r$ independent random samples from Laplace$\left(0,\Delta\epsilon^{-1}\right)$.
-The sanitized $\mathbf{s}^*$ via the \textit{Laplace mechanism} of $\epsilon$-DP is $\mathbf{s}^*=\mathbf{s}+\mathbf{e}$. \end{defn} \begin{defn}[\textbf{Geo-indistinguishability (GI)} \cite{andres2013geo}] Let $d(P,P')$ be the Euclidean distance between any two distinct locations $P$ and $P'$, and $\epsilon$ be the unit-distance privacy loss.
-A randomization mechanism $\M$ satisfies GI iff, for any possible released location $Q$ and for possible pair of $P$ and $P'$ that $d(P,P')\le \gamma$,
+\citet{andres2013geo} extend the pure $\epsilon$-DP concept to releasing privacy-preserving location data that are represented as pairs of 2-dimensional GPS coordinates, along with the planar Laplace mechanism to achieve such privacy guarantees. \begin{defn}[Geo-indistinguishability (GI) \citep{andres2013geo}]label{def:GI} Let $d(P,P')$ denote the Euclidean distance between any two distinct locations $P$ and $P'$, and $\epsilon$ be the unit-distance privacy loss.
+A randomized mechanism $\M$ satisfies $\epsilon$-GI if and only, for any $\gamma>0$, any possible released location $P^*$, and all possible pairs of $P$ and $P'$ that $d(P,P')\le \gamma$,

-\end{defn} GI is an extension of the basic DP concept in Definition \ref{def:DP} to the location setting. $\M$ in Eq (\ref{Eq:geoDP}) enjoys $(\epsilon\gamma)$-privacy for any specified $\gamma>0$.
-To achieve GI when collecting or releasing location data, the planar Laplace mechanism can be used to perturb the location information in polar coordinates. \begin{defn}[\textbf{polar Laplace mechanism} \cite{andres2013geo}] The sanitized location $Q$, given the actual location $P$ with coordinates $(x,y)$ in the Euclidean space, satisfies GI with coordinates